Anesthesia and Pain Management

 Some surgeries or diseases may put your child at a higher risk for anesthesia complications.
 Before surgery, you will have a chance to discuss your concerns with your child’s anesthesia team.

-Minor risks of anesthesia can be common.
+Minor risks of anesthesia can be expected.
 They include:

-• Feeling pain or having bruises in the arm where the IV was placed
+- Feeling pain or having bruises on the arm where the IV was placed

 Every effort is made to minimize child separation from parent.
 After your child is in the recovery room, and their condition is stable only one parent may join because of space limitation.